CU-ADCL/CU-ADCL.github.io/posts/compute.md

 To setup remote connections in VS Code, complete the above steps if you haven't already set up remote access and install the [Remote-SSH extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) and follow the steps [here](https://code.visualstudio.com/docs/remote/ssh#_connect-to-a-remote-host).
 Note the VPN must be connected to use remote access in VSCode.

+### Session Management
+Use [htop](https://linux.die.net/man/1/htop) to keep track of which system resources are being used and by whom.
+This is especially important to avoid running multiple resource intesive processes at once.
+If there are current procecsses using many resources, check with the owner before starting additional processes to avoid interfering with each other's processes.

 ### Persisent Sessions
 [Tmux](https://manpages.ubuntu.com/manpages/xenial/en/man1/tmux.1.html) is useful for keeping remote processes running without requiring an active connection to the server.
 See [this tutorial](https://linuxize.com/post/getting-started-with-tmux/) for more information.
 [Julia in VS Code](https://www.julia-vscode.org/docs/stable/userguide/remote/#Remote-Development) has documentation on enabling persistent sessions within VS Code with Tmux. **Please update the `Tmux Session Name` field to include your username to avoid naming conflicts.** See this [forum post](https://discourse.julialang.org/t/how-to-enable-and-use-persistent-remote-connection-with-vscode-tmux/76926/5) for details on how to end a Tmux Julia session in VSCode, as **this is different from the usual terminal behavior**.